Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 \textbf{Synthetic Galaxy II: Constant SFH.} Synthetic galaxy II was created using a roughly constant star formation rate of $0.1~\rm{M_{\odot}/yr}$ from log(age)=8.0 to 9.9~dex at a fixed metallicity of [M/H]=0.0~dex.
 In the bottom panel of Figure \ref{fig:mock}, we show the ``observed'' CMD, recovered best fit model CMD, and residual CMD, along with the recovered and input star formation histories.

 The excellent agreement between all input and recovered tests indicates that \texttt{MATCH} is self-consistently able to handle our custom basis functions.
 We now turn to application of this method to real data.
+We show two further simulated tests in Appendix \ref{sec:oldest_ages} for ages up to 14~Gyr and with JWST filters.